MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/userdata.useractivities/MCDUserActivityAttribution.md

 ---
 title: MCDUserActivityAttribution
-description: This class manages the graphical elements of a user activity.
+description: Learn about the 'MCDUserActivityAttribution' class.
+This class manages the graphical elements of a user activity.
 keywords: microsoft, windows, user activities, iOS, iPhone, objectiveC, connected devices, Project Rome
 ---